JasperFx/jasper/documentation/documentation/messaging/handling/discovery.md

 ## Subclass or Interface Handlers

-FubuMVC will allow you to use handler methods that work against interfaces or abstract types to apply or reuse generic functionality across messages.
+Jasper will allow you to use handler methods that work against interfaces or abstract types to apply or reuse generic functionality across messages.
 Let's say that some subset of your messages implement some kind of `IMessage` interface like this one and an implentation of it below: